vipul2802/o365hq.com/content/blog/Exchange Server 2010 End of Support Is Coming Soon.md

 If you choose to keep your email on-premises, you can migrate your Exchange 2010 environment to Exchange 2016.
-Exchange 2016 includes the features and advancements included with previous releases of Exchange, and it most closely matches the experience available with Office 365.
+Exchange 2016 includes the features and advancements included with previous releases of Exchange, and it most closely matches the experience available with Microsoft 365.
 If you do want to stay on-premises don't forget that you cannot upgrade directly from Exchange 2010 on-premises to [Exchange Server 2019](https://techcommunity.microsoft.com/t5/Exchange-Team-Blog/Exchange-Server-2019-Now-Available/ba-p/608610)